facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 This is a 3D interactive GUI app for testing various pieces of SIRo, e.g. rearrangement episode datasets, Fetch and Spot robots, humanoids (controllers, animation, skinning), trained agent policies, batch rendering and other visualization.

 # Known Issues
-* The tool is not very stable in the `SIRo` branch due to rapid iteration in various parts of the codebase.
-See Snapshots section below for best results.
-* The skinned humanoid doesn't render correctly.
-If you prefer, you can hide it with `--hide-humanoid-in-gui`.
 * When using HSSD scenes (see below), the app has bad runtime perf on older Macbooks (2021 is fine; 2019 is bad).
 See "Workaround for poor runtime perf on slower machines".

-# Snapshots with examples of running the tool
-See [SIRo Sandbox Snapshots Google Doc](https://docs.google.com/document/d/1cvKuXXE2cKchi-C_O7GGVFZ5x0QU7J9gHTIETzpVKJU/edit#).
-The tool is not very stable in the `SIRo` branch due to rapid iteration in various parts of the codebase.
-This doc describes well-tested sets of commits across our repos (Habitat-lab, Habitat-sim, fphab, floorplanner).
-This doc also gives example commands to run the tool.

 # Example commands
 ### GUI-controlled humanoid and learned-policy-controlled Spot